 Additionally, the book’s formatting can differ depending on the medium or vendor you’re dealing with.

 Why Formatting Your Book or Manuscript is so Important

-Imagine that you buy a book, you open it up, and there are no page numbers, no page headings, the space between the lines is too large, and it simply looks like a high school English assignment.
+Imagine that you buy a book, you open it up, and there are no page numbers, no page headings, the white space between the lines is too large, and it simply looks like a high school English assignment.